fishpowered/Finnish-language/README.md

 # Finnish-language
-Helper functions for dealing with Finnish grammar
+Helper functions for dealing with Finnish grammar.
+Please note this is an exercise intended to help me learn Finnish and not meant as a serious library fit for production.